Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: INTRODUCTION

-The contribution in \cite{[2.9]} spots the light on the concept of FL, and illustrates some of the enabling technologies and recent research that addresses different FL perspectives.
-The study in \cite{[2.4]} discusses the implications of training FL model using heterogeneous datasets, and presents recent researches that apply personalisation to overcome the data heterogeneity problem.
+The contribution in \cite{[2.9]} spots the light on the concept of FL and illustrates some of the enabling technologies and recent research that addresses different FL perspectives.
+The study in \cite{[2.4]} discusses the implications of training the FL model using heterogeneous datasets, and presents recent research that applies personalisation to overcome the data heterogeneity problem.
 While \cite{[2.3]} is restricted in presenting the challenges associated with deploying FL in mobile edge networks only and provides the developed solutions that optimise these networks.
-In \cite{[2.11]}, the authors present a thorough categorisation of FL in different aspects and discuss the existing solutions with their limitations in enabling FL.
-Abdel Wahab \emph{et al.} \cite{[2.12]} present a tutorial on FL technologies and the associated challenges in communication and networking systems.
+Reliance on a central controller to organise the FL training process in IoT networks can limit the FL applications, and this issue is the authors' main focus in \cite{[10.2]}.
+Accordingly, they have proposed a collaborative FL (CFL) framework where clients can implement FL with less dependence on the central server.
+CFL enables clients to engage in FL directly or indirectly, where some users are directly connected to the server while others are associated with neighbouring clients.
+Furthermore, this survey presents the original FL's architecture, benefits, and shortcomings compared to CFL.
+In \cite{[2.11]}, the authors present a thorough categorisation of FL in different aspects and discuss the existing solutions with their limitations in enabling FL. \cite{[2.12]} presents a tutorial on FL technologies and the associated challenges in communication and networking systems.
 The survey in \cite{[2.2]} explains the FL architecture, system model and design, application areas, privacy and security, and resource management.
+The work in \cite{[10.1]} presents a new taxonomy of FL in the context of IoT networks and explores FL's recent developments toward enabling intelligent IoT applications.
+Moreover, this survey introduces a set of metrics that can be considered when evaluating the performance of new FL algorithms.
+The review paper \cite{[10.3]} highlights the requirements for FL in wireless communications, particularly for envisioned 6G systems.
+Besides, the motivation for using FL and the main obstacles accompanying FL implementation are discussed. \cite{[11.1]} introduces the key motivation and the taxonomy of personalised FL, which is the technique used to handle the statistical heterogeneity of real-world datasets to learn ML models collaboratively.
+The authors in \cite{[11.2]} study the use of FL in cybersecurity and vice versa, and discuss several approaches that address IoT networks' performance issues when deploying FL.